 Filing Self-Employment Taxes

-Self-employed individuals must file an annual tax return and pay estimated taxes quarterly.
+Self-employed workers must complete an annual tax return and make estimated tax payments every quarter.
 Here’s what you need to know:

 - Forms: You’ll need to file Form 1040-ES for estimated taxes and Form 1040 for your annual return.

-- Deductions: You can deduct half of your self-employment tax on your income tax return.
+- Deductions: You can deduct 50% of the amount of your self-employment tax when you file your income tax return.

 Benefits: